SpongePowered/SpongeDocs/source/plugin/entities/custom-ai.rst

 But why did we call this task ``CreepyCompanionAITask``?
 There is a simple solution to that.
 When checking whether the ``AITask`` should be executed, we don't check whether the entity is already close enough, thus it will move a tiny bit towards the target each time.
 The next step in creepiness would probably be, that the entity only does this if the target is not looking.
-Image a creeper slowly approaching from your back.
+Imagine a creeper slowly approaching from your back.